agc93/beatvortex/docs/content/en/docs/usage/mod-assistant.md

 Unlike Mod Assistant, which doesn't "track" maps or playlists installed with OneClick links, Vortex will handle OneClick links like any other installation: the map/model/mod is installed as a complete mod, manageable from your Mods list and then deployed to your install directory.

+### BSIPA

+Some of the features that BSIPA provides overlap a bit with Vortex and BeatVortex's feature sets, so it's worth knowing a few things first.

+For one, Mod Assistant installs mods into a special `IPA/Pending` folder and BSIPA then "installs" them into the main game directory.
+Vortex installs its files into the mod staging folder, then deploys them directly into the game install folder.
+This means that while you can install new mods or updates into your Vortex while Beat Saber is running you shouldn't deploy them.

+> In fact, if you launched Beat Saber with Vortex, it will pause deployments until you close the game.

 ## Compatibility

 While I don't recommend it, it should be possible to use BeatVortex *alongside* Mod Assistant, BeatList or any other modding tools.
 This is not something I actively test and Vortex will likely react in funny ways to changes made by the other tools, but it shouldn't break anything major.